 These days, many people are interested in optimizing the appearance of their teeth.
 In many cases, this means wearing braces to make the teeth straighter.
-As many orthodontists will tell you, wearing a retainer after having braces can be critically important to ensuring that the teeth remain straight.
+As many orthodontists will tell you, wearing a retainer after having braces can be critically important to ensure that the teeth remain straight.
 Oftentimes, patients opt to purchase a Vivera Retainer from Invisalign for this purpose.

 At Runnels Orthodontics and Dentofacial Orthopedics, we offer Vivera Retainers to our orthodontic patients.
-We treat patients of all ages including kids, teens and adults to help them get beautiful, straight, healthy smiles.
+We treat patients of all ages including kids, teens, and adults to help them get beautiful, straight, healthy smiles.
 Whether you opt for Invisalign or braces, Vivera Retainers can help maintain your smile after treatment has concluded.
 Contact Runnels Orthodontics today to schedule your consultation.
 We’ll work with you to determine the most appropriate treatment option for your needs.

 Vivera Retainer: Basics

 As studies have already indicated, teeth that have been straightened through the use of braces can revert back to their original position without the use of a retainer.
 By wearing a Vivera retainer following use of traditional braces, you can ensure that your teeth remain in the new, correct position.

 There is no general consent regarding the single most effective way to clean one’s Vivera aligners.
 There are a wide variety of retainer cleansers on the market.
 You can find recipes for homemade cleansers or opt to purchase the cleaning solution sold by Invisalign.